GULF TO GULF

 THE RIDE IN BRIEF

-Riders transfer from Adelaide on our bus.
+Riders transfer from Adelaide on our bus on the day prior.

-In 2005, 2006, 2007, 2008, 2010, 2016 and 2019, riders set forth from SA's Port Augusta to ride 2240kms to eventually reach Karumba, Queensland - crossing the continent on the way.
+In 2005, 2006, 2007, 2008, 2010, 2016, 2019 and 2022, riders set forth from SA's Port Augusta to ride 2240kms to eventually reach Karumba, Queensland - crossing the continent on the way.

 For 2024, we're going to run one event, riding from Port Augusta on 16 May.